Netcracker/DRNavigator/documentation/Architecture.md

 **Answer**: `{"message": "Procedure active is started", "procedure": "active", "services": ["paas","paas-1"]}`

 This command performs the specified procedure for the selected services.

+Active|standby|disable are the atomic operations and sm-client don't need to check both clusters.
+The decision should be taken by operator.

 **Note**: response may contain section `additional`, which will contain specific information for the module in dictionary format.